-In addition, according to the data available to the public, there are around 2.5 million vehicles registered in the Republic of Serbia.
-Out of the number, only 200 vehicles are electricity-fuelled and the same number accounts for hybrid-fuelled vehicles.
-Therefore, one may say that this type of transport does not influence the total motor fuel consumption so far.
+According to the data available to the public, there are around 2.7 million vehicles registered in the Republic of Serbia.
+Out of the number, only a low number of vehicles are electricity-fuelled or hybrid-fuelled vehicles.
+Therefore, this type of transport has not been influencing the total motor fuel consumption structure to a great extent so far.

-Requirements in terms of quality of oil derivatives which are in the market, as well as the procedure for assessment of harmonisation of quality with the prescribed one are regulated in the rules on technical requirements and other requirements for liquid fuels of oil origin, i.e. in the rules on technical requirements and other requirements for liquid petroleum gas.
+Requirements in terms of quality of oil derivatives which are in the market, as well as the procedure for assessment of harmonisation of quality with the prescribed one are regulated in the Rules on Technical Requirements and Other Requirements for Liquid Fuels of Oil Origin ("Official Gazette of RS", No. 150/20), i.e. in the Rules on Technical Requirements and Other Requirements for Liquid Petroleum Gas ("Official Gazette of RS", No. 97/2010, 123/2012 and 63/2013).
 These Rules also define labelling of installations used for oil derivatives trade.